I'm Wearing The New Glossier You Perfumes On Repeat — They're That Good

 AdvertisementADVERTISEMENT

-Refinery29’s deputy beauty director Jacqueline Kilikita is equally as enamored by it, drawing comparisons to another beloved brew, Le Labo’s Santal 33: “Doux has a sweeter, softer, skinlike edge, which I’d expect from a Glossier You fragrance,” she said recently “They’re meant to be close and cozy.”
+Refinery29’s deputy beauty director Jacqueline Kilikita is equally as enamoured by it, drawing comparisons to another beloved brew, Le Labo Santal 33: “Doux has a sweeter, softer, skinlike edge, which I’d expect from a Glossier You fragrance,” she said recently.
+“They’re meant to be close and cozy.”
 She added, “Like the OG Glossier You, the first spritz is intense but it dries down to something really comforting and nostalgic.
 I predict this will be the most popular of the bunch, especially when you consider that it’s a snip of the price of Santal 33.”

 AdvertisementADVERTISEMENT